 But is it really that simple?

 Not quite.
-So it’s important that you ascertain (in good time prior to the transfer) exactly which employees are covered by TUPE and will transfer with the business (or contract).
-Generally speaking, if an employee spends 50% or more of their working time on the transferring business or contract then they will transfer with the business.
+So it’s important that you find out (in good time prior to the transfer) exactly which employees are covered by TUPE and will transfer with the business (or contract).
+Generally speaking, as a rough guide, if an employee spends 50% or more of their working time on the transferring business or contract then they will transfer with the business.

 You will also be required to provide key information about the employees who are transferring (if they are transferring from you) not less than 28 days before the transfer.
 This can be difficult in cases where contracts are lost and the customer has not told you who has won the contract.